numenta/nupic.core-legacy/README.md

 The objective is to stay as close as possible to the [Nupic API Docs](http://nupic.docs.numenta.org/stable/api/index.html) with the aim that we don't break .py code written against the numenta's nupic.core extension library if they were to be ran against this extention library.
+If you are porting your code to this codebase, please review [API Changelog](API_CHANGELOG.md).

 Some of the major differences between this library and Numenta's extension library are the following: